Web Analytics

 • Threshold: The level at which the compressor begins to act.
 Set this to the point where the vocal gets too loud or peaks.

-• Ratio: Determines how much compression is applied.
+• Ratio: Controls the amount of compression applied.
 Higher ratios mean more aggressive compression.

 • Attack: Controls how quickly the compressor reacts to the signal once it crosses the threshold.
 A slower attack allows the vocal to maintain its natural punch, while a faster attack can tame harsh transients.

-• Release: Dictates how quickly the compressor lets go after the signal drops below the threshold.
+• Release: Controls how quickly the compressor releases after the signal drops below the threshold.
 A faster release can give the vocal more energy, while a slower release can smooth out the sound.

 • Knee: Affects how gradually or sharply the compression kicks in.
 A soft knee provides a more natural-sounding compression, while a hard knee is more aggressive.

-• Makeup Gain: Compensates for the gain reduction, bringing the overall level of the compressed signal back up.
+• Makeup Gain: Compensates for gain reduction, restoring the overall level of the compressed signal.

 Best Practices for Vocal Compression